Coalition Formation with Bounded Coalition Size: Introduction

 This set of problems falls within hedonic games \cite{dreze1980hedonic}, in which a set of agents are partitioned into coalitions, and the utility for each agent depends only on the coalition that she is a member of.
 Additively Separable Hedonic Games (ASHGs) \cite{bogomolnaia2002stability} are a special type of hedonic games, in which each agent has a value for any other agent, and the utility she assigns to a coalition is the sum of the values she assigns to its members.
 In ASHGs there is usually no restriction on the number of agents that are allowed to belong to a coalition.
 However, in our group of travelers example, the vehicles have physical capacity, and thus, there is an upper bound on the size of each coalition.
 Despite this restriction being natural, it is scarcely studied in the domain of hedonic games.

-In this paper, we initiate the study of hedonic games with bounded coalition size.
+In this paper, we study hedonic games with bounded coalition size.
 Specifically, we concentrate on symmetric ASHGs, in which the value an agent assigns to another agent is non-negative and it is equal to the value that the other agent assigns to her; we refer to these settings as the weighted settings.
 We also study simple symmetric ASHGs, in which the value an agent assigns to other agents is either $0$ or $1$; we refer to these settings as the unweighted settings.
 These models capture many situations, such as social and friendship relations.
 We begin by studying the problem of finding a partition that maximizes the utilitarian social welfare.
-We show that this problem is computationally hard for any coalition size bound $k>2$, even in the unweighted setting.
-Therefore, we provide a polynomial-time approximation algorithm.
-We prove that in the unweighted setting, the algorithm has an approximation ratio of $\frac{1}{k-1}$, and in the weighted setting it has an approximation ratio of $\frac{1}{k}$.
+Since this problem is computationally hard for any coalition size bound $k>2$, even in the unweighted setting, we provide a polynomial-time approximation algorithm.
+We prove that in the unweighted setting, the algorithm has an approximation ratio of $\frac{1}{k-1}$.
+In the weighted setting, the algorithm has an approximation ratio of $\frac{1}{k}$ when $k$ is odd, and $\frac{1}{k-1}$ when $k$ is even.

 We then study stability aspects of the problem.
 That is, we investigate the existence and the complexity of finding stable partitions.
 Namely, we show that the Contractual Strict Core (CSC) is never empty, but the Strict Core (SC) of some games is empty.
-Finding partitions that are in the CSC is computationally easy, but finding partitions that are in the SC is hard.
+Finding partitions that are in the CSC is computationally easy, but even deciding whether an SC of a given game exists is hard.
 The analysis of the core is more involved.
-For the weighted setting, the core may be empty; we provide an example for $k=3$.
-We thus concentrate on the unweighted setting.
-We show that for k=$3$ the core is never empty, and we present a polynomial time algorithm for finding a member of the core.
-For $k>3$ it is unclear whether the core can be empty, and how to find a partition in the core.
-Therefore, we investigate additive and multiplicative approximations of the core.
-In addition, we show in simulation over 100 million games that a simple heuristic always finds a partition that is in the core.
+In the unweighted setting, we show that for k=$3$ the core is never empty, and we present a polynomial time algorithm for finding a member of the core.
+For $k>3$, it is unclear whether the core can be empty, and how to find a partition in the core.
+Indeed, we show in simulation over 100 million games that a simple heuristic always finds a partition that is in the core.
+For the weighted setting, the core may be empty even when $k=3$, and we prove that for any $k \geq 3$, deciding whether there exists a partition in the core is NP-hard.